...where stories find their voice

 Norman has been kicking around the Norman arts scene since 1978 when he "fell in among artists and never looked back."
 Norman served as Company Manager and Development Director for the Street Players Theatre and is perhaps best known for his 35 years with the Norman tradition, Jazz in June.
 Along with providing development services for several other organizations, he has twice served as the Chair of the Norman Arts & Humanities Roundtable (an advisory committee he helped form), a term on the Norman City Council for Ward 7, and as a member of the Norman Arts Council.
 He is also the author of "Fund Raising...for the rest of us," writes opinion columns for the Norman Transcript, and has even dabbled in writing science fiction.

-A long-time resident of Norman, Sereta is currently the Ward 5 representative on the Norman City Council.
+A long-time resident of Norman, Sereta is a past Norman City Council Member serving Ward 5 constituents.
 She graduated from the University of Oklahoma with an M.A. in Liberal Arts Administrative Leadership.
 After spending 16 years working for Cox Communications she left the telecommunications industry to pursue a more entrepreneurial endeavor, opening Annie’s Ruff House Doggy Daycare and Boarding Studio in 2009.
 In 2019, she and her husband Rob opened Yellow Dog Coffee Company.
 Both Sereta and Rob believe deeply in the philanthropic business model, and 12% of their profits go to Annie’s Rescue Foundation angel fund that supports medical needs of animals in Norman’s municipal animal shelter.